 Our specialist nursing team provides round the clock expert care, support and supervision, managed by our head of nursing and rehabilitation support, Michelle Gray.

-The neuro physiotherapy team, led by Carol Carr, aims to improve functional ability, mobility and independence using specialist equipment including walking harnesses, treadmills and VibroGym and SaeboMAS machines.
+The neuro physiotherapy team, led by Carol Carr, aims to improve functional ability, mobility and independence using specialist equipment including tilt tables, standing frames, a walking harness, treadmill and FES (Functional Electrical Stimulation) machines..

 Speech and Language therapists

-The role of our speech and language therapists, Sonja Vossenberg and Alena Jobson, is to improve speech, language, communication and any swallowing problems that may have arisen as a result of the brain injury.
-Individuals are empowered to communicate effectively, listen to and understand others.
-Sonja and Alena support them to develop compensatory strategies, or use an alternative means of communication to improve their social interaction and participation in family life, community, education and work.
+The role of our speech and language therapists, led by Sonja Vossenberg is to improve speech, language, communication and any swallowing problems that may have arisen as a result of the brain injury.
+We empower individuals to communicate effectively, listen to and understand others.
+Our therapists support them to develop compensatory strategies, or use an alternative means of communication to improve their social interaction and participation in family life, community, education and work.

 Using a combination of rehabilitation techniques, as well as compensatory strategies or environmental adaptation, our occupational therapists, led by Kathryn Scott, enable and facilitate the individual’s engagement in completing everyday living tasks.
-Those tasks include personal care, mobility, domestic activities, household management and access to driving, if appropriate, or other mobility aids such as powered wheelchairs or scooters, to enable engagement and facilitate independence.
+Those tasks include personal care, mobility, domestic activities, household management, wheelchair assessments, and community access.
+We also help with access to driving, if appropriate.

-Head of client support, Tony Hart, manages the Vocational/Future Planning department which supports individuals to explore and identify their strengths and difficulties as well as their interests and future preferences in respect of vocational and leisure options.
-Support and encouragement is given to carefully and objectively consider realistic future options, which are followed up as independently as possible.
-This may also include visits to relevant organisations, which might include support groups, such as Headway or Different Strokes, colleges, universities, classes or re-training as well as possible work opportunities and options.
-If possible, individuals may also participate in a work experience or voluntary work placement or attend an external course or class.
-Individuals are encouraged and supported to develop a draft future timetable of how they envisage a ‘typical’ week might look after they leave rehabilitation and to assist with this a timetable and contact information document showing activities and relevant organisations is set up and developed in preparation for discharge.
+Head of client support, Tony Hart, with colleague Andrea Eckhardt-Smith, works with individuals to explore their strengths and difficulties, and to identify their interests and future preferences regarding their vocational and leisure options.
+This may include visits to relevant organisations such as support groups, e.g. Headway or Different Strokes, colleges, universities, classes or re-training, as well as possible work opportunities and options.
+If possible, individuals can also take part in a work experience or voluntary work placement or attend an external course or class.
+To help clients envisage a ‘typical’ week after they leave rehabilitation, they develop a timetable and contact information document showing activities and relevant organisations in preparation for discharge.

 Art and design technology tutors